Participants for AMFA:

 Mark Lyon – Sr Manager, Labor Relations

 Christina Bennett – Southwest Counsel

 The Negotiating Committee is providing this update to the AMFA Membership at Southwest Airlines.
-This report is the only official authorized source of negotiating communications by the Committee.
-The Company has expressed deep concerns with the negative propaganda that has recently been distributed and posted throughout the system from an anonymous source; we will only take ownership of this official update.
+This report is the only official authorized written source of negotiating communications by the Committee.

-We continue to be committed to making a concerted effort to reach an agreement that addresses our members’, and the Company’s, concerns.
+Our side continues to be committed to making a concerted effort to reach an agreement that addresses our members’ concerns.
 Our Committee would like to thank the observers that took the time to attend.
-Remember, the most important word in the language of the working class is solidarity – stay engaged, remain informed – the membership solidarity is what fuels our Committee.
+Remember, the most important word in the language of the working class is solidarity – stay engaged, remain informed – the membership solidarity is what fuels your Committee.
 Thank you for your support.